 In its early days, ancient Carthage grew quickly and peacefully.
 While many people assume democracy was created by the Greeks and Romans, that is not entirely the case.
 Even Aristotle commented favorably on the constitutional government of Carthage, which answered directly to its people.

 Just before 550 BC, General Mago formed the first army known to exist among the Phoenician people.
 This was caused by events on nearby Sicily, where Phoenicians had once lived and traded all across the island.
 Over the years, Greeks had arrived and pushed the Phoenicians into the western part of the island.
 Now Mago pushed back.
 Seventy years of fruitless battles followed, after which Carthage’s military leaders fell out of favor.
 The city returned once more to peaceful cultivation of its colonies and sea trade.
-Details of Carthage’s many experiences in the ancient Mediterranean are told in Chapters 17 to 22 of the book Phoenician Secrets.
+Details of Carthage’s many experiences in the ancient Mediterranean are told in Chapters 17 to 22 of the book Phoenicians: Lebanon’s Epic Heritage.

 When Alexander the Great captured the east coast of the Mediterranean — including all the original Phoenician cities — Carthage and its colonies were left on their own.
 This happened in 332 BC.
 A hundred years later a great leader named Hannibal Barca arose to lead Carthage against the young but ambitious city of Rome.